Lyudmila Mihaylova, PhD

 - Peng Wang, Efficient Methods for Dealing with Big Data and Complex Large Scale Systems, funded by the EU SETA project

-- Danil Kuzin, Interoperability and Fusion of Large Data for Surveillance Systems, writing dissertation
+- Danil Kuzin, Interoperability and Fusion of Large Data for Surveillance Systems, minor revisions after PhD viva

-- Zhenglin Li, Image Processing Methods for Fire Detection, writing dissertation
+- Zhenglin Li, Image Processing Methods for Fire Detection, PhD viva soon

-- James Douthwaite, Methods for Coordination and Control of Swarms of UAVs, 3nd year PhD student
+- James Douthwaite, Methods for Coordination and Control of Swarms of UAVs, PhD viva soon

 Alumni from Sheffield